yamasato/DISKS/DISKScode/README.md

 	The mass is non-number or negative.
 This can be avoided to change the parameter of option -C or -I.

-	4.6 Error: Fail to open (file name).
+	4.6 Error: Fail to open 'file name'.
 Please change the filename by the option -f.
 	The file-name is invalid.
 Please change file name.

-	4.7 Error: Invalid option '(option)'.
+	4.7 Error: Invalid option 'option'.
 	You choose an invalid option, but it dose not effect the program.

 	4.8 Error: Invalid type of the density profile.
 Please change the parameter of the option -d.